Rajpratik71/linux-manPages/wpa_supplicant.md

        · WPA-PSK ("WPA-Personal")

-       · WPA with EAP (e.g., with RADIUS authentication server)  ("WPA-Enter‐ prise") Following authentication methods are supported with an inte‐ grate IEEE 802.1X Supplicant:
+       · WPA with EAP (e.g., with RADIUS authentication server) ("WPA-Enterprise") Following authentication methods are supported with an integrate IEEE 802.1X Supplicant:

          · EAP-TLS